darrenbrien/aws-bb-cmapss/writeup.md

 ## Validate the model for use
-Finally, the customer can now validate the model for use.
-They can obtain the endpoint from the client library using the result from previous operations, and generate classifications from the trained model using that endpoint.
+Now to we can validate our model and simulate a production scenario using the test data set.

 ```python